Persian theatre: Siyah-bazi and ru-howzi

-Siah-bazi, also known as siyah-bazi is a type of Iranian folk performing art that features a blackface, mischievous and forthright harlequin that does improvisations to stir laughter.
-The term siah-bazi literally translates to "playing black" and is a sketch in which two men dressed in red turbans, one has black face paint and they engage in a verbal duel which is often witty, political in nature and humorous.
+Siyah-bazi, also written siah-bazi, is a type of Iranian folk performing art that features a blackface, mischievous and forthright harlequin that does improvisations to stir laughter.
+The term siyah-bazi literally translates to "playing black" and is a sketch in which two men dressed in red turbans, one has black face paint and they engage in a verbal duel which is often witty, political in nature and humorous.
 The character with the black face takes on a clown-like role and tries to disgrace the master.
 Outwardly the master appears to be a respectable person but underneath he is immoral and not to be respected.
 The blackface character is portrayed as a carnivalesque underdog of the working class and the audience can empathize with their struggle through humor.
 Siah-bazi has been compared to American minstrel theater and has similar controversy.

-Ru Howzi is an improvised comical theatre act on domestic life.
-Ru Howzi has no written texts and is practiced through rehearsals and oral traditions and as a result each troupe may have unique features to the performance.
+Ru-howzi is an improvised comical theatre act on domestic life.
+Ru-howzi has no written texts and is practiced through rehearsals and oral traditions and as a result each troupe may have unique features to the performance.
 The performances often involve shtick comic routines mimicking other languages/dialects, and physical or visual humor.

-Siah-bazi and ru howzi both have a blackface clown character and involve lewd jokes, but ru howzi is a social theatre that satirizes domestic life and is often performed at private Iranian residences on a stage over a pool of water that is often found in home courtyards.
-Siah-bazi is performed in more public places like theaters or coffee houses because of the political subject matter.
+Siyah-bazi and ru-howzi both have a blackface clown character and involve lewd jokes, but ru-howzi is a social theatre that satirizes domestic life and is often performed at private Iranian residences on a stage over a pool of water that is often found in home courtyards.
+Siyah-bazi is performed in more public places like theaters or coffee houses because of the political subject matter.

-The Iranian Revolution affected the tone and performance of Siah-bazi, and they edited away the sexual references, dancing and music.
+The Iranian Revolution affected the tone and performance of siyah-bazi, and they edited away the sexual references, dancing and music.
 The performances continue only because of the acceptance of the standards of the Islamic Iranian Revolution.

-Pardeh dari, and pardeh khani
+Pardeh-dari and pardeh-khani

-Pardeh dari was introduced around the Qajar-era, and is a screen-based storytelling act with painted images held by the performer as a narrative tool.
+Pardeh-dari was introduced under the Qajar dynasty and is a screen-based storytelling act with painted images held by the performer as a narrative tool.
 Similarly, pardeh khani is visual storytelling read off a screen on a wall, often a wall in a coffee house.
-It is often found in connection to Ta'zieh theatre acts.
+It is often found in connection to ta'ziyeh theatre acts.
 It required a lot of expense and preparation, therefore was more commonly seen in towns.
 The storyteller is called a pardeh khan, and in the process of performing they would use a pointer to visually emphasize the story.
-The imagery found in these types of performances can be separated into three categories, epic paintings (stories such as Shahnameh, the Death of Siyâvash, Rostam and Sohrab, among others), romantic paintings, and religious paintings.
+The imagery found in these types of performances can be separated into three categories, epic paintings (stories such as the Shahnameh, the Death of Siyâvash, Rostam and Sohrab, among others), romantic paintings, and religious paintings.